brycewray/hugo-site/content/posts/2018/10/web-typography-part-1.md

 <p>&nbsp;</p>

-_In [Part 2](/posts/2018/10/web-typography-part-2/), I'll cover why_ this _site's typography looks the way it does, including why it doesn't look the same on different platforms---and why that's not only on purpose but also just fine and dandy.
+_In [Part 2](/posts/2018/10/web-typography-part-2/), I'll cover why_ this _site's typography looks the way it does, including why it doesn't look the same on different platforms --- and why that's not only on purpose but also just fine and dandy.
 (Heresy!)_